lokeshgajula/Movie-Tickets-Booking-/README.md

 # Movie-Tickets-Booking-
- a programatic implementation of movie reservation using c. problem statement: developing an application following funcionalities.
+*** this project is solely made as a personal implementation of the problem statement and as a reference to other.
+This is not ment to be plagiarized.*** a programatic implementation of movie reservation using c. problem statement: developing an application following funcionalities.

 1)Add a screen
 Ability to register a screen
 a.screen name